gcdev373/stroom-analytic-demo/docs/enableStroomContent.md

 ## Import Content

 The Stroom UI should be used in order to import this content.
-Use the **Import** feature from the **Tools** menu in order to import either `StroomConfig-all.zip` or `StromConfig.zip` and all the standard content as it relies upon this.
+Use the **Import** feature from the **Tools** menu in order to import `StroomConfig-all.zip`.
+Alternatively, the content pack `StromConfig.zip` can be imported, but in this case all the standard Stroom content, must also be installed, separately.

+During import, ensure that the "Enable Processor Filters" check box is checked (ticked) to ensure that all processors are started automatically.

 ## Enable Content